BlopaSc/BPP/README.md

 ### Installation

-This library doesn't requires any kind of installation, you can include the documents straight into your code, or if you are using a makefile you can handle compilation through the .h with the .cpp.
+This library doesn't requires any kind of installation, you can include the documents straight into your code.

 ## Directories and Namespaces